KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ETour enables skill-based competition with guaranteed fair outcomes and instant payouts.
 Players get something that centralized platforms can't give them: absolute certainty that nobody can cheat, steal funds, or manipulate results.

 **Fully On-Chain:**
 All tournament logic, game rules, and financial operations execute via smart contract.
-The only off-chain component is the frontend interface—which is purely cosmetic.
-A different frontend, or direct contract interaction, produces identical results.
+The only off-chain component is this interface which is purely cosmetic.
+A different frontend, or direct contract interaction, produces exactly the same results.

 **Self-Sustaining:**
 The 10% operational fee funds ongoing development and hosting costs.
 No external funding required.
 No token sales.
 No investor extraction.